Stochastic Gradient MCMC for Nonlinear State Space Models: Introduction

 Particle filtering algorithms are a set of flexible Monte Carlo simulation-based methods, which use a set of samples, also known as \emph{particles}, to approximate the posterior distribution over the latent states.
 Unfortunately, inference in nonlinear SSMs does not scale well to long sequences: (i) the cost of each update requires full passes through the data that scales linearly with the length of the sequence, and (ii) the number of particles (and hence the computation per data point) required to control the bias of the particle filter scales linearly with the length of the sequence~\cite{kantas2015particle}.

-Stochastic gradient Markov chain Monte Carlo (SG-MCMC) is a popular method for scaling Bayesian inference to large data sets, replacing full data gradients with stochastic gradient estimates based on subsets of data~\citep{welling2011, ma2015complete}.
-In the context of SSMs, naive stochastic gradients are biased because subsampling breaks temporal dependencies in the data~\citep{ma2017stochastic, aicher2018stochastic}.
-To correct for this, \citet{ma2017stochastic} and \citet{aicher2018stochastic} have developed \emph{buffered} stochastic gradient estimators that control the bias.
+Stochastic gradient Markov chain Monte Carlo (SG-MCMC) is a popular method for scaling Bayesian inference to large data sets, replacing full data gradients with stochastic gradient estimates based on subsets of data~\citep{welling2011bayesian, ma2015complete}.
+In the context of SSMs, naive stochastic gradients are biased because subsampling breaks temporal dependencies in the data~\citep{ma2017stochastic, aicher2019stochastic}.
+To correct for this, \citet{ma2017stochastic} and \citet{aicher2019stochastic} have developed \emph{buffered} stochastic gradient estimators that control the bias.
 The latent state sequence is marginalized in a buffer around each subsequence, which reduces the effect that breaking dependencies has on the estimate of the gradient.
 However, the work so far has been limited to SSMs where analytic marginalization is possible (e.g. finite-state HMMs and linear dynamical systems).

 In this work, we propose \emph{particle buffered} gradient estimators that generalize the buffered gradient estimators to nonlinear SSMs.
 Although straightforward in concept, a number of unique challenges arise in this setting.
 First, we show how buffering in nonlinear SSMs can be approximated with a modified particle filter.
-In addition to the normal speedup gains from using a subsequence over a batch, our method also reduces the number of particles required to control the variance of the particle filter.
 Second, we provide an error analysis of our proposed estimators by decomposing the error into subsequence error, buffering error, and particle filter error and analyze how this error propagates to estimating posterior means with SGMCMC.
-Third, we extend the buffering error bounds of \citet{aicher2018stochastic} to nonlinear SSMs with log-concave likelihoods and show that buffer error decays geometrically in buffer size, ensuring that a small buffer size can be used in practice.
+Third, we extend the buffering error bounds of \citet{aicher2019stochastic} to nonlinear SSMs with log-concave likelihoods and show that buffer error decays geometrically in buffer size, ensuring that a small buffer size can be used in practice.

-This paper is organized as follows.
-First, we review background on particle filtering in nonlinear SSMs and SGMCMC for analytic SSMs in Section~\ref{sec:background}.
-We then present our particle buffered stochastic gradient estimator in Section~\ref{sec:method} and present the error analysis in Section~\ref{sub:error}.
-Finally, we test our estimator for nonlinear SSMs on both synthetic and EUR-USD exchange rate data in Section~\ref{sec:exp}.